 Each year as Alcohol Awareness Month returns, it’s an important time to remember that alcohol remains the leading killer in the U.S., according to the Center for Disease Control (CDC).
 In fact, it’s been that way for four generations.

-For the Baby Boomers (ages 59–67), the average age at which alcohol was frequently consumed was 19.
+For the Baby Boomers (ages 59–77), the average age at which alcohol was frequently consumed was 19.
 For Generation X (ages 43–58) and Millennials (ages 27–42), that age rises to 22, according to data obtained from the Substance Abuse and Mental Health Services Administration (SAMHSA).
+For Gen Z (ages 11-26) the COVID-19 has impacted their coming of age, and their drinking habits.

 The Collage Group collected data on the changing alcohol landscape.
 The results showed that Millennials drink more alcohol – specifically, liquor – than both their parents and grandparents.
 Millennials also show more of an affinity for wine at an earlier age.